anin27/hse-training-tracker/README.md

 - Two-page navigation: Training Events and Registrations
 - Form validation on both the frontend and backend to ensure all required fields are completed
 - Persistent data storage using a local SQLite database
-- RESTful API backend with clear success and error responses
+- REST API backend with clear success and error responses

 ## Non-Functional Requirements